Jaeger and Prometheus Integration

 Running the App

-Run the application using the Java binary and pass the respective arguments for the Java agent and the agent configuration:
+Run the application using the Java binary and pass the respective arguments for the Agent and configuration like so:

 java -javaagent:PATH/TO/vaadin-opentelemetry-javaagent-VERSION.jar \ -Dotel.javaagent.configuration-file=PATH/TO/agent.properties \ -jar myapp.jar